Community Fibre vs Hyperoptic broadband

-Hyperoptic and Community Fibre both offer full fibre services to homes across London, and their services are finely matched.
+Hyperoptic and Community Fibre both offer full fibre broadband across London, but which provider is best?

 london